aganm/Physac2/README.md

 including API breaking changes which would break backwards compatibility with old code.
 I also want to fix many performance problems which may or may not require breaking changes;
-despite the simple algorithm having limited performance, there is still many performance hazards that can be fixed to improve the performance of the library.
+despite the simple algorithm having limited performance, there is still many hazards that can be fixed to improve the performance of the library.
 Due to the breaking nature of the changes I want to make to Physac, and the lack of activity on the original repository, I decided to make my own fork and call it Physac2.